tushar-semwal/academic-kickstart/content/post/2020-01-11-nanogateway-raspberrypi.md

 I am using a LoPy4.0 with expansion board 3.0 updated to firmware 1.16. _Please update the LoPy before proceeding._ We will use the nano-gateway code provided by pycom.
 There are a total of 3 files - main.py, config.py, and nanogateway.py.

-I am using ATOM editor with a pycom plugin.

 1. We need a Gateway ID which is unique to each LoPy device.
-Just run the following lines of code on the device through REPL command line interface (use ATOM editor).
+Just run the following lines of code on the device through REPL command line interface (use ATOM editor with pycom plugin).
 ```
 from network import WLAN
 import ubinascii